-Physiotherapy at Physiotherapy2fit in Medway (Rainham, St Mary’s Island and Roko Gillingham), Sittingbourne (Gadby Road) and Maidstone (Blackthorn Medical Centre).
+Physiotherapy at Physiotherapy2fit is located in Medway (Rainham, and Roko Gillingham) and Sittingbourne (Gadby Road).

 We specialise in helping recovery from and management of injuries, conditions and disorders of the bones, joints, ligaments, tendons, muscles and nerves.

 We take a practical approach to your individual situation.
 Our physiotherapy experts help with an initial one-to-one assessment to understand the nature of the challenge we face together.
 We follow this with a combination of hands-on physiotherapy treatment and exercise rehabilitation designed to help set, and create focus on, realistic goals.

 - Nerve pain such as Sciatica

 Our physiotherapists work with you so we can help with short term benefit as well as longer term rehabilitation.